-Judge dismisses challenge to Referendum 88 voter-pamphlet language
+Election 2018: Affirmative-action supporters lose legal fight on Referendum 88 voter-pamphlet language

 Opponents of affirmative action this summer gathered enough signatures to put the new law on the November ballot as Referendum 88.

-The I-1000 campaign brought the challenge, contending that opponents included misleading and false descriptions of the new law in the pamphlet that will be mailed to voters before the election, such as saying the law would harm veterans and reinstate racial quotas.
+The I-1000 campaign brought Thursday’s challenge, contending the Referendum 88 campaign included misleading and false descriptions of the new law in the pamphlet that will be mailed to voters before the election, such as saying the law would harm veterans and reinstate racial quotas.

-The defendants include members of the Referendum 88 campaign, which creates statements in the voter pamphlet.
+The defendants include members of the Referendum 88 campaign, which creates its statements for the voter pamphlet.

 In Thursday’s hearing, an attorney for the I-1000 campaign pointed to the ballot language that describes the new law, saying it “would allow the state to implement affirmative action in public education, employment, and contracting if the action does not use quotas or preferential treatment.”